evagoras/rest-apis-with-box/README.md

 CommandBox:wwwroot> server restart
 ```

- As long as you don't delete the server instance from your `/.CommandBox` system folder, you should only have to do this once.
+ As long as you don't delete the server instance from your `/.CommandBox` system folder, you should only have to do this step once.

 ## Endpoints
 * [/artists](http://127.0.0.1:8085/artists)